zio/zio/docs/guides/migrate/migration-guide.md

 Smart Assertions are extremely expressive, so when a test fails:
 - They highlight the exact section of the syntax with the path leading up to the left-hand side of the assertion that causes the failure.
 - They have the strong and nice diffing capability which shows where our expectation varies.
 - When using partial functions in test cases there is no problem with the happy path, but if something goes wrong, it is a little annoying to find what went wrong.
-But smart assertions are descriptive, e.g., when we call `Option#get` to an optional value that is `None` the test fails with a related error message: `Option was None`
+But smart assertions are descriptive, e.g. when we call `Option#get` to an optional value that is `None` the test fails with a related error message: `Option was None`
-- They have lots of domains specific errors that talk to us in a language that we understand.
+- They have lots of domain specific errors that talk to us in a language that we understand.

 ### Compositional Specs

-In ZIO 1.x, we cannot compose specs directly, although if we can combine all children's specs via the suite itself:
+In ZIO 1.x, we cannot compose specs directly, although we can combine all children's specs via the suite itself:

 ```scala mdoc:invisible
 import zio.test._